maxgronlund/heimdallr/README.md

 6. How should it be packaged
 7. Make it extenciable
 8. Make an API to other aps can registere true Heimdallr
+9. Make demo projects with automated test

 ### Suggestions
-1. Don't make the GUI a part of the project, but make real great cook-book style guides
+1. Don't make the GUI a part of the project, but make real a great cook-book style guides
 2. Build it on top of existing frameworks

+### Contributing

+We hope that you will consider contributing to Devise.
+Please read this short overview for some information about how to get started:

 ---